DeltaVZ/power-profiles-enhancer/README.md

 ## Installation

 Run ```bash install.sh``` with root privileges.
 A new service will be enabled: pp-enhancer.service.
 By default, every 2 seconds it will check if your system needs changes and applies them.
-You can configure the duration between checks and more by modifying the /etc/pp-enhancer.ini file
+You can configure the duration between checks and more by modifying the /etc/pp-enhancer.ini file.
+Make sure to restart the pp-enhancer.service after changing your configuration

 ## Configuration explained